Analyzing the impact of border traffic and essential services in Europe during COVID-19

 Data, the impact, the response

 At Geotab, we think by leveraging the connected vehicle base in Europe, we can make a difference and help governments have greater visibility of the current situation at a micro-level, and in turn make informed decisions as a response.
 Data is an essential tool to help protect important assets of business and society: people, their safety and health.
-For that reason, Geotab’s Data & Analytics team have analysed the impact on border trade and the activity of essential fleet services across Europe before and after the implementation of lockdown measures.
+For that reason, Geotab’s Data & Analytics team have analyzed the impact on border trade and the activity of essential fleet services across Europe before and after the implementation of lockdown measures.

 A key concern for business and individuals has been whether the supply of goods will continue to flow during the pandemic.
 The activity insights are split into two key parts to better understand the impact of COVID-19 on business and private and public sector fleets.